The Drowning (TV series)

 The Drowning is a British four-part television thriller drama miniseries written and created by Francesca Brill and Luke Watson.
 It was first broadcast on Channel 5 on four consecutive nights from 1 February 2021.
-It stars Jill Halfpenny, Jonas Armstrong, Rupert Penry-Jones and Deborah Findlay.
+It stars Jill Halfpenny, Jonas Armstrong, Deborah Findlay, and Rupert Penry-Jones.

 Synopsis

-Jodie is a woman with a struggling business and money problems.
+Jodie Walsh is a woman with a struggling business and money problems.
 She has been trying to rebuild her life after the loss of her four year old son, Tom, from drowning.
 His body was never recovered.
-Ten years later, she glimpses a boy who looks just like an older version of her missing son.
-Faced with scepticism from her family and the police, she sets out to find the truth.
+Nine years later, she sees a boy who looks like an older version of her son.
+Faced with skepticism from her family and the police, she sets out to find the truth.